steve1066d/devore.tubs/index.md

 of the system intact.

 - If your control panel has buttons that don't work, you can add normal pushbuttons to control your hot tub.
-Also, if your jets button is broken, you can start the jets by holding down the lights button for 2 seconds.

 - It can work with replacement power supplies, so if you've been told the board can't be repaired, it likely can be now.
   [Here is an example](assets/repaired.jpg)

-- There is a service menu that lets you change many of the parameters, like changing from Fahrenheit to Celsius.
+- There is a service menu that lets you change many of the parameters, like changing from Fahrenheit to Celsius and the maximum and minimum temperatures.

 ### Documentation